Day Trip Parking Parking on 1 day from € 10,-

 Groningen is a city of visible and hidden gems!
-Discover the best and most beautiful sights in “Grunn”.
-We have made a list of the best tips for you; with our must-sees in Groningen!
+Discover the best sights in Groningen, “Grunn”.
+We have made a list of the best tips for you; with our must-see best sights in Groningen!

 Discover Groningen and enjoy the view from the Martinitoren.
 With its 97 meters, the tower is the symbol of the city of Groningen, and you can climb the 311 steps to the top almost every day.
 You can decide to climb up to the first gallery, from where you have a beautiful view of the south side of the city.
 Not afraid of heights?
 Then keep on climbing up to behind the bells, from where you have a view of the entire city!
 Attention: there is no lift!
 The climb up is quite a challenge.
 Not surprisingly, most visitors spend about an hour here.
 However, it’s worth the tears and sweat!

 Marvel at the domed roofs of the Martinikerk, the centuries-old ornaments, the leaden bells and the giant flagpoles.
 When you come to the first gallery, you can go outside and walk around the tower (39 m).
 Quite a few more steps up, you come to the clockwork room.
 After having climbed up the cramped and somewhat clammy stairwells, you experience a tremendous sense of space here.
 Between the dials of the clockwork, you can hear the seagulls above you and the people below on the market square.
 You can look out over the city and the surrounding countryside in the distance.
 And then… it’s time for the trip back down again!